coreofscience/coreofscience.org/src/pages/intro_data_science/lecture_6/index.md

 Then, we have to upload the CSV dataset named [collection.csv](files/collection.csv) in the folder data.

-First we are going to read the csv file with the edges.
+First we are going to read the CSV file with the edges.

 **Input:**